In the clinic for Sept. 17, 2025

 Sep.
 17, 2025

-Clinical updates, including trial initiations, enrollment status and data readouts and publications: Elutia, Materna, Immunexpress, Real Heart, Wat Medical.
+Clinical updates, including data readouts and publications: Apollo, Areteia, Genmab, Moderna, Myrtelle, Novo Nordisk, Prota.

 Briefs